Quantum difference equation for Nakajima varieties: Commuting difference operators

 First, we have $\cL_{\bv_2,\bv_1} \sim u^{\langle \cL, \bv_2 \rangle}$.
 Second, the matrix of fundamental solution $\capping(0,\lambda)$ is block upper triangular, moreover, the ``vacuum matrix element'' has the form Thus, we conclude that the operator $\geomM_{\cL}(u,\lambda)$ has the form (\ref{auxlem1}).

-The existence of the limit $\capping(0,\lambda)$ in the stable basis is shown in Section 9.2 of \cite{pcmilect}.
-The upper-triangularity statement follows by inspection of the breaking nodes.
+{\rr The limit $\capping(0,\lambda)$ in the stable basis exists by (10.2.19) from \cite{pcmilect}.} The upper-triangularity statement follows by inspection of the breaking nodes.
 Every one of them has the weight of the form $(1-q^{m} a^{k})$ and it has to be the case that $k>0$ for all of them for the limit to be non-vanishing.
 In particular, the curves which contribute to $\capping(0,\lambda)_{0,0}$ never break, therefore, stay entirely within the component $F_{0}$.
 Thus $\capping(0,\lambda)_{0,0}=\left.\capping\right|_{F_{0}}(\lambda+...)$.
 The exact form of the shift indicated by dots can be computed as the index limit computation for the vertex Section 7.4 in \cite{pcmilect} and gives exactly $\kappa$. \end{proof}